Malveen/ONS-Jumanji/README.md

   -----------------------------

-  command to push deleted files:
+  Command to push deleted files:

   git ls-files --deleted -z | xargs -0 git rm

-  Then commit and push
+  Then commit and push as usual